edtroleis/docker-certified-associated-2022/orchestration.md

 Persistent Volume - Available storage let's say you have 100Gi
 <br>
-Persistent Volume Claim - You request from Persistent Volume, let's say you request 10Gi you'll get it but if you request 110Gi you won't get it.
+Persistent Volume Claim - You request from Persistent Volume, let's say you request 10Gi.
+You'll get it but if you request 110Gi you won't get it.

 ## CronJob